virtualsteve-star/cyberbike/README.md

 ## Controls

 ### Desktop
-- Arrow Keys or WASD: Steer the lightbike
+- Arrow Keys or WASD: Steer the Cyberbike
 - Spacebar: Activate boost
 - I: View instructions
 - R: Restart game (after game over)

 ### Mobile
-- On-screen D-pad: Steer the lightbike
+- On-screen D-pad: Steer the Cyberbike
 - Boost button: Activate boost

 ## How to Play

 1. Press Space to start the game
-2. Use arrow keys or WASD to steer your lightbike
+2. Use arrow keys or WASD to steer your Cyberbike
 3. Avoid colliding with walls, your trail, or the AI's trail
 4. Try to trap the AI opponent by forcing them into a collision
 5. First to win 3 rounds wins the match